superfly/docs/flyctl/cmd/flyctl_launch.md

-Create and configure a new app from source code or a Docker image
+Create and configure a new app from source code or a Docker image.
+Options passed after double dashes ("--") will be passed to the language specific scanner/dockerfile generator.

 ## Usage
 ~~~